What Is a Prop Firm? (And Why Most Traders Fail the Challenge)

 When I first attempted a funded challenge, I made the same mistake many beginners make.
 I rushed trades, increased position size trying to pass quickly, and treated the evaluation like a short-term opportunity instead of a discipline test.
 It took several failed attempts before I understood the firms were not testing profitability; they were testing consistency.
 Once I slowed down and focused on protecting the account rather than growing it quickly, my results improved significantly.

-Most traders do not fail because they cannot read a chart.
-They fail because their expectations are unrealistic.
+Most traders do not fail because they cannot read charts.

 Should Beginners Start With a Funded Challenge?